 Student life is full of new and exciting experiences and there is often lots going on.
 It is important to take the time to look after yourself to help you cope with the changes in lifestyle.
 Some areas that you could focus on are:

-For more ideas, check out the Mind Matters resource from Student Minds.
+For more ideas, check out Student Minds' Transitions resource.

-- Try using a planner to keep track of deadlines and key commitments and organise your study.
+- Try using a planner.
+This can help to keep track of deadlines and key commitments and organise your study.

 - Take time out to relax.
 Getting away from your desk, even for short periods of time, can help keep you calm.

 - Keep an eye on social commitments to avoid overloading your schedule around deadlines and exams.

 - Try online support and apps.
 There are lots of apps and websites available that can help you to manage your stress levels, such as those offering a daily meditation or mindfulness practice.
 For more information on online support, including apps, have a look at our pages on mental health online.

 See our pages on managing stress for more information, or the Student Minds blog, to hear how other students have managed stress.

 Looking after your physical health will help you stay healthy and maintain concentration to study well.

 - Get good sleep.
 If you're tired, your worries can get blown out of proportion.
 Getting into a regular sleep routine can help you stay on top of university life.
 See our pages on coping with sleep problems for more information.

 - Eat a healthy diet.
 Eating a balanced and nutritious diet can help you feel well and think clearly.
 See our pages on food and mood for more tips.